 To achieve these objectives in the coming years, Alumil Rom Industry S.A. will focus on increasing the quality of customer service, on increased promptness in fulfilling orders and reducing delivery times.
 These strategic elements have been a priority in recent years, and by improving the existing processes in the coming years, we will manage to achieve new results on these lines.
 An important step in this regard is the investment from Filipestii de Padure, a European-level investment with high efficiency equipment completed in July 2013.
-A new stage in this respect is the creation of 3 regional Hubs in Cluj, lasi and Slatina, stage started during 2019 to be completed in 2020.
+A new stage in this respect is rethinking of national distribution network by the creation of regional Hubs which offer an increased flexibility in carrying-out of the activities al regional level.
+Thus in 2020 the Hubs in in Clui and lasi were opened, being fully operational and serving from commercial and logistic point of view the West and East regions.